-Tilt Adjustment: Remove steering column cover by removing two Philips head screws on bottom of column cover and unsnapping top and bottom portions of the cover.
-Loosen the two bolts with brass colored washers on each side of the column and adjust the wheel to the desired height.
+Tilt Adjustment: Loosen two bolts with brass colored washers on each side of the column and adjust wheel to desired height.
 Tighten bolts.
-Refit steering column cover.

 Wiper Control

 Located on the right hand side of the steering column.
 Move stalk down to select wiper speed.
 When the wiper is on the INT (intermittent) setting, rotate knob on end of stalk to select desired intermittent setting.